 The main ingredient in TEEF! is a soluble fiber—a prebiotic that feeds the oral bacteria and blocks their ability to take in carbohydrates.
 The prebiotic also has the effect of starving the inflammation-producing bacteria (the ones that eat the waste products of the carbohydrate-eating group).

 At the same time, the vitamin B6 in TEEF! supports the populations of good bacteria.
 Some kinds of bacteria—Bacteroides and some strains of Clostridium, for example—produce compounds that reduce inflammation, so we want to encourage those.
-The prebiotic mix also contains amino acids, which stop bacteria odor and prevent plaque buildup, and sodium bicarbonate, which neutralizes the acid produced by sugar-eating bacteria and whitens the teeth.
+The prebiotic mix for dogs also contains amino acids, which stop bacteria odor and prevent plaque buildup, and sodium bicarbonate, which neutralizes the acid produced by sugar-eating bacteria and whitens the teeth.
 TEEF! works best in conjunction with daily toothbrushing and regular cleanings by a veterinarian.

-In four years of studies involving more than 150 dogs, 100% of dogs that used TEEF! showed a reduction in the bad bacteria that cause dental disease, even below the gumline.
+In four years of studies involving more than 150 dogs, 100% of dogs that used TEEF! showed a reduction in the bad bacteria that cause dog dental disease, even below the gumline.

 Holly analyzed her own dogs’ oral microbiomes before and after using TEEF! for two weeks, and she found notable changes.
 At the end of those two weeks, the amount of anaerobic (smelly) bacteria, including Porphyromonas, had decreased in both Charlie’s and Darwin’s samples, and aerobic bacteria had increased, indicating that the bacteria living in their mouths had responded appropriately to the intervention.
-She also noticed that their breath smelled better and less “doggy.”
+She also noticed that their dog breath smelled better and less “doggy.”

 How healthy is your dog’s mouth?
 AnimalBiome’s new Oral Health Test can tell you.
-This easy at-home test allows us to analyze the current status of your dog’s oral microbiome and tell you whether it’s time to schedule a dental cleaning.
+This easy at-home test allows us to analyze the current status of your dog’s oral health and tell you whether it’s time to schedule a dental cleaning.
 We’ll send you a testing kit that includes swabs for sampling the gumline of your pup in the comfort of your own home.
 Collect a “before” sample, add TEEF! to your dog’s water for 14 days, then collect an “after” sample.
 Send us both samples in the prepaid mailer, and we’ll let you know how your pup is responding to TEEF!
 (Our Oral Health System includes a one-month supply of TEEF! as well as two Oral Health Test kits.)

-Tips for Promoting Your Dog’s Oral Health
+Tips for Improving Your Dog’s Dental Health

-- Feed a healthy diet.
+- Feed your dog a healthy diet.
 What the bacteria in your dog’s mouth eat depends on what your dog eats.
 As omnivores, dogs need some carbohydrates, but a diet containing high levels of carbohydrates is more likely to promote gum disease.
 (Note that “grain-free” diets are often extremely high in carbohydrates.)

 - Brush your dog’s teeth daily with an enzymatic toothpaste.